 Missing calls on your iPhone?
-Do your iPhone calls go directly to voicemail, and you don't know why?
+Or finding that your iPhone calls go directly to voicemail, and you don't know why?
 You're not alone.

-First check whether you have Do Not Disturb set on your iPhone.
-You can tell quite easily because there’ll be a crescent moon icon in the top right of the iPhone's status bar, next to Bluetooth and the battery indicator.
+You can tell quite easily if you've got Do Not Disturb switched on, because there will be a crescent moon icon in the top right of the iPhone's status bar, next to the Bluetooth and battery icons.

-In the second batch of options underneath Notification and Control Centres there’s a purple icon with that crescent moon and the words Do Not Disturb.
+In the second batch of options underneath Notification and Control Centre, you'll see a purple icon with that crescent moon and the words Do Not Disturb.

-Move the slider on Manual so that it is off - so there's no green on that Manual slider.
+Click on that.
+Move the slider on Manual so that it's off - so there's no green on the slider.

 Bingo!
 The moon should disappear from your iPhone status bar and you should start receiving your calls as they ring and not suddenly discover a bunch sitting unanswered in voicemail.

-I don't remember setting my iPhone to Do Not Disturb, and it appears nor do most people affected by this annoyance.
+I don't remember setting my iPhone to Do Not Disturb; nor, it appears, do most people affected by this annoyance.
 Like I said, maybe it's a glitch, or maybe we've all just forgotten.
 Either way, this fix should sort the problem.